|

 Robert Love was born near the Tinkling Springs Church in Augusta County, Virginia,

-County, North Carolina.
-He was one of the earliest pioneers in the settlement and development of Western North Carolina
+was one of the earliest pioneers in the settlement and development in Western North Carolina, one of three regions

-below) and was well known to President Andrew Jackson.
-Robert Love was the progenitor of a large and influential family.
-His
+of 1820, he was known to President Andrew Jackson.
+Love was the progenitor of a large and influential family,

-brother, General Thomas Love, was also a prominent North Carolina politician.
+and his brother, General Thomas Love, was also a distinguished statesman in both North Carolina and Tennessee.

 On the April 5, 1833, Colonel Robert Love made